onefrankguy/frankmitchell.org/posts/how-to-do-devops-even-if-you-cant-write-code.md

 the world mean squat if you don't have good communication.
 What's good communication?
 It has two parts.

-1 Being genuinely interested in the work other people are doing.
+1. Being genuinely interested in the work other people are doing.
-2.Wanting to help other people solve their problems.
+2. Wanting to help other people solve their problems.

 That's it.

+Traditionally, developers only talk to operations people when they have new code that needs deployed.
+That creates more work for the operations people.

+Traditionally, operations people only talk to developers when something's broken.
+That creates more work for the developers.

+Traditionally, the boss only talks to developers when they need new features built.
+That creates more work for the developers.

+Traditonally, the boss only talks to the operations people when something's broken.
+THat creates more work for the operations people.

+No one likes more work.

+Start talking early.
+Build friendships.
+Help each other solve problems before they're problems.
+That's how you do DevOps.